 My Coconut oil and baking soda deodorant recipe is easy, frugal, and fun because you get to add the scents that you like using essential oils that will also kill bacteria.
 I have never had a problem and LOVE it, as do most people.
 It really works!
 Get the Recipe here.

-Yet, I now know 3 people who have had difficulties wearing homemade baking soda and coconut oil deodorant.
+I know 3 people who have had difficulties wearing homemade deodorant.
 The reason behind this?
 I believe they have a sensitivity to the baking soda.
 Baking soda can be chaffing if you are an active person or get super hot under the arms.
-For this reason, and for the detoxing benefits, I have put together some great options for a non baking soda deodorant.
+For this reason, I also have a no baking soda deodorant recipe that you can get here.

 Added Benefits of Bentonite Clay